 Before baking, lightly brush the top of the biscuits with melted butter and sprinkle with sparkling sugar if desired.

-More Southern Recipes
+More Recipes You Might Like

 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!